observeinc/helm-charts/README.md

     value: <datastream token>
 ```

+## Kubernetes Event Batch Limits

+You can add `-collector-listerwatcher-limit batch_size` to the
+`kube-state-events` container args to adjust the batch size
+(default is 500).
+This can reduce initial memeory usage, which
+may allow you to run a smaller container.

 ## Sizing

 While the default configuration of the observe charts are intended to be appropriate for a variety of use cases,